- Appeals Tribunal

 - Federal Employer Identification Number (FEIN)

 - The identification number assigned to employers by the Internal Revenue Service to control reporting and accounting functions.
 Not to be confused with the employer account number assigned by State agencies.

 - The willful misrepresentation or nondisclosure of a material fact.

 - A claim where the claimant has given false information, or has withheld pertinent information deliberately, for the purpose of receiving benefits.

-- The higher of two administrative authorities provided by the state unemployment compensation laws to make decisions with respect to appeals—the second tier of appeals judgment.
-See Commission.
+- The labor and Industrial Relations Commission is the higher of two administrative authorities provided by the state unemployment compensation laws to make decisions with respect to appeals—the second tier of appeals judgment.

 - Holiday Pay

 - Holiday pay is considered as wages for the week in which the holiday falls.
 If the employer also pays the individual for the day following or preceding the holiday, that day is also treated as a holiday.

 - Insured Unemployment Rate

 The percentage of individuals in the covered labor force who do not have a job, are eligible for Unemployment Insurance benefits, and are available for work and actively seeking work.
 This includes all employment covered by the Missouri Employment Security Law.
 It excludes employment in federal government establishments.